 Health Science and Yoga (YGST 6010): An overview of anatomy and physiology from the Western perspective and Ayurvedic theories of the subtle body, health and wholeness.

 Foundations of Yoga Studies (YGST 6015): This course will investigate basic methodological approaches to the academic study of Yoga, with an emphasis on the place of Yoga within theological discourse.
 It will include a bibliographic survey of primary and secondary sources and engagement with key select resources.
 Sikh and Christian approaches to Yoga will be included.

-Sanskrit Language (YGPX 800 & 801): This course provides the student with a foundational understanding of Sanskrit writing and grammar.
+Introduction to Sanskrit (YGST 6005): This course provides the student with a foundational understanding of Sanskrit writing and grammar.